-- (i) CPA Certification of Communications Hubs (CSPs are responsible for this activity) - DCC is not responsible for proving that Devices are compliant with SMETS requirements, but will undertake testing with Devices and provide testing services that Parties can use as part of their own Device testing - (iii) Testing of the Home Area Network (HAN) except for: - (a) its interaction with the Modified DCC Total System - (b) where the HAN is tested as part of Device Integration Testing and User Integration Testing - (iv) Testing the inter-changeability of Devices connected to the Home Area Network
+- i.
+CPA Certification of Communications Hubs (CSPs are responsible for this activity) - ii.
+DCC is not responsible for proving that Devices are compliant with SMETS requirements, but will undertake testing with Devices and provide testing services that Parties can use as part of their own Device testing - iii.
+Testing of the Home Area Network (HAN) except for: - a. its interaction with the Modified DCC Total System - b. where the HAN is tested as part of Device Integration Testing and User Integration Testing - iv.
+Testing the inter-changeability of Devices connected to the Home Area Network

-3. Objectives of Testing
+3 Objectives of Testing

-3.1.
-Testing Objectives
+3.1 Testing Objectives

-The following testing objectives are contained in the X11 Direction received from the Secretary of State:
+The following testing objectives are contained in the X11 Direction received from the Secretary of State4:

-- (a) demonstrate that 1.1 CHs designed to comply with CHTS v1.1 do comply with CHTS v1.1 and GBCS v2.0 - (b) demonstrate that Communications Hubs that comply with CHTS v1.0 / GBCS v1.0 can be upgraded to comply with CHTS v1.1 / GBCS v2.0 via a firmware upgrade sent over the SM WAN - (c) demonstrate that DCC and the component parts of the Modified DCC Total System together with 1.1 CHs operating to CHTS v1.1 / GBCS v2.0 technical specifications operate and interoperate with each other, and with User Systems and RDP Systems, to the extent necessary that DCC and RDPs are capable of complying with their obligations under Sections E (Registration Data), G (Security), H (DCC Services) and L (SMKI) (and for such purposes DCC shall, to the extent reasonably practicable, use Devices that comply with (or have been designed to comply with) SMETS2 v3.0 - (d) demonstrate the extent to which the Modified DCC Total System and both new 1.1 CHs and those upgraded from CHTS v1.0 are capable of interoperating:
+- a. demonstrate that 1.1 CHs designed to comply with CHTS v1.1 do comply with CHTS v1.1 and GBCS v2.0 - b. demonstrate that Communications Hubs that comply with CHTS v1.0 / GBCS v1.0 can be upgraded to comply with CHTS v1.1 / GBCS v2.0 via a firmware upgrade sent over the SM WAN - c. demonstrate that DCC and the component parts of the Modified DCC Total System together with 1.1 CHs operating to CHTS v1.1 / GBCS v2.0 technical specifications operate and interoperate with each other, and with User Systems and RDP Systems, to the extent necessary that DCC and RDPs are capable of complying with their obligations under Sections E (Registration Data), G (Security), H (DCC Services) and L (SMKI) (and for such purposes DCC shall, to the extent reasonably practicable, use Devices that comply with (or have been designed to comply with) SMETS2 v3.0 - d. demonstrate the extent to which the Modified DCC Total System and both new 1.1 CHs and those upgraded from CHTS v1.0 are capable of interoperating: - i. with the Device or Devices that form part of an Enrolled Smart Metering System; and - ii. with IHDs that have been installed pursuant to Condition 34 or 40 of (respectively) the Electricity Supply Licences or the Gas Supply Licences in each case where one or more of those Devices comply with SMETS2 v2.0 (but not SMETS2 v3.0)

-Note that the definition of DCC Total System in the direction is that as modified to include changes for Release 2.0.
+4 Note that the definition of DCC Total System in the direction is that as modified to include changes for Release 2.0.
 This is reflected in the use of the term Modified DCC Total System in this document.